siler23/MultiArchDockerKubernetes/docs/4-Build-MultiArch.md

-# 4. Building your multi-arch images
+# 4. Bringing Multi-arch Images to a Computer Near You

 This section goes through installing the manifest tool and building the multi-arch docker images.